Mountain biking in the Eastern Highlands during the first snow.

-The second mountain, Càrn a' Gheòidh, is away from the centre, and therefore is reachable only by a narrow path.
+The second mountain, Càrn a' Gheòidh, is away from the ski centre, and therefore is reachable only by a narrow path.
 If the road until now was fun to ride on, the trail was exciting beyond words.
-The amount of snow was just enough to still provide grip.
-Seeing it whirlpooling under wheels, while listening to its crunchy sound... yes, please!
+The amount of snow was just enough to still provide grip, and seeing it whirlpooling under my wheels, while listening to its crunchy sound... yes, please!
 It was like riding a dusty trail, only the dust was snow.

 Besides the cairn, the mountaintop has a shielded area, great for lunch.

 Càrn Bhinnein is not classified as a Munro due to its low prominence, so not many people go there.
 But, while eating, two hikers went in that direction, mentioning that it is worth the little extra distance.
 Having the time, might as well.

 And sure enough, what a good call that was.
 The views from Càrn a' Gheòidh surpassed all of the "proper" mountains of the day.

 Following the enjoyment of the natural prettiness in all directions, it was time to head back towards the ski centre, to scale the last of the Munros: the Cairnwell.
 That one with the telecom tower in the pic below.

 The path there follows a wide ridge, so one can choose the terrain to navigate through.
 Together with the outlooks, it was entertaining all the way to the summit.